Hongbozhao0425/Traffic-copper-theft-reproducible/README.md

 - **Legislative, Seasonal, and Lag Variables:** Internally generated for model analysis.

 Detailed variable definitions and preprocessing notes are available in `/01_Data/01_Data_description/`.

+## Analysis and Results

+## Repository Structure

+The repository follows a four-layer reproducible research framework:

+├── 01_Data/         Raw and processed datasets
+├── 02_Scripts/      R scripts for model development (Log–log, ARIMAX, XGBoost)
+├── 03_Outputs/      Figures and tables used in the manuscript
+├── 04_Manuscript/   Reproducible manuscript (.qmd)
+└── Run_all.R/        Master script to execute the workflow

+The following section describes the data sources used within this structure.

 ## Reproducibility and Execution